openlawlibrary/taf/specification/taf-spec.md

 In order to register these commits as valid, their values need to be written to target files named after the repositories (and according to TUF specification, `targets`, `snapshot` and `timestamp` metadata files need to be updated too).
-So the next revision of authentication repository should
+So the next commit of authentication repository should
 be:

 ```markdown